|

 Cub Scouts also get to go on trips and days out, to places like the zoo, theme parks or a farm.
 Sometimes you will be able to go camping with the rest of your Pack.
 This will mean you sleeping in a tent and doing loads of outdoor activities.

-You can find out more about the Cub Scout section on the national Scout website and on Scoutbase.
+You can find out more about the Cub Scout section on the national Scout website.

 Cub Scouts at Cheddington

-Our Cub Pack is extremely active and takes most of its members directly from the Beaver Colony.
-The pack enjoys a wide variety of activities at the weekly meetings including games, skill training and badgework.
-As well as the weekly meetings, the Cub Pack also goes on camps and takes part in District competitions and activities with other Packs in the area.
-The Pack meets throughout term times.
+We have two Cub Packs at Cheddington, Tigers meeting on Tuesdays and Wolves meeting on Wednesdays.
+Both of our Cub Packs are extremely active and take most of their members directly from the Beaver Colonies.
+The Packs enjoy a wide variety of activities at the weekly meetings including games, skill training and badgework.
+As well as the weekly meetings, the Cub Packs also go on camps and take part in District competitions and activities with other Packs in the area.
+The Packs meet throughout term times.

 For more information about the Cub Pack, please select the appropriate section from the menu on the left.